vivliostyle/vivliostyle_doc/en/reports/vivliostyle-report-2021/vf2021report.md

 | Total net assets | -2,516,558 | -3,378,942 | 862,384 |
 | Total liabilities and net assets | 2,352,142    | 458,758    | 1,893,384    |

 Assets that can be recovered within one year are called current assets.
-Total current assets for the current period were 2,239,092 yen, up 1,893,384 yen from the previous period, and total assets, including fixed assets held for longer than one year, were 2,352,142 yen, also up 1,893,384 yen (the amount of fixed assets has not changed since the company was founded).
+Total current assets for this fiscal year were 2,239,092 yen, up 1,893,384 yen from the previous period, and total assets, including fixed assets held for longer than one year, were 2,352,142 yen, also up 1,893,384 yen (the amount of fixed assets has not changed since the company was founded).

 Total liabilities, on the other hand, increased by 1,031,000 yen from last year to 4,868,700 yen.
 Total net assets, which are total assets minus total liabilities, increased by 862,384 yen from the previous year to -2,516,558 yen.
 Graph below shows the main indicators on the balance sheet from the first fiscal year (Figure 1).
 It is striking that total net assets, which had been on a downward trend since its establishment, was able to turn upward in the current term, although still negative.